peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `static EInteger FromBytes​(byte[] bytes,
          boolean littleEndian)`<br>
  Initializes an arbitrary-precision integer from an array of bytes.
-* `static EInteger FromBytes​(byte[] bytes,
-         int offset,
-         int length,
-         boolean littleEndian)`<br>
- Initializes an arbitrary-precision integer from a portion of an array of bytes.
 * `static EInteger FromInt16​(short inputInt16)`<br>
  Converts a 16-bit signed integer to an arbitrary-precision integer.
 * `static EInteger FromInt32​(int intValue)`<br>